sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

 I want to move a file from one location to another.
 What command do I use?

 1) move
-2) mv
+2) Copy
-3) cp
+3) mv
-4) copy
+4) cp

-What if we want to copy an entire directory?
+What if we want to make a copy of an entire directory?

 To copy a directory we need to use the `-R` option with the `cp` command.
-This tells the copy command that it needs to be `recursive`, meaning that it needs to dig through the directory.
+This tells the copy command that it needs to be `recursive`, meaning that it needs to dig through all of the subdirectories and files in the directory.
 Try it:

 ```
 cp  -R  gapminder_by_country  gapminder_by_country.bak